The spookiest time of year is almost upon us as people begin their mission to find the best Halloween costume.

 But you must remember to stay safe and ensure you are buying good quality toys, costumes and make-up.

-Trading Standards officers at North East Lincolnshire Council are warning shoppers to be careful.
+North East Lincolnshire Council Trading Standards officers are warning shoppers to be careful.

 “Keep children away from naked flames such as candles and bonfires, especially if they are wearing flammable items like fake beards, wigs and costumes.